dstar55/100-words-design-patterns-java/_drafts/Singleton.md

  * Test implementation of the Singleton pattern.
  */
 public class SingletonTest {

 	@Test
 	public void testSingleton() {

-		// invoke Singleton.getInstance() for first time, object must be created Singleton singleton = Singleton.getInstance();
+		// invokes Singleton.getInstance() for first time,
+		// object will be created
+		Singleton singleton = Singleton.getInstance();
 		assertNotNull(singleton);

-		// invoke Singleton.getInstance() for second time, we will get reference to the same object Singleton secondSingleton = Singleton.getInstance();
+		// invokes Singleton.getInstance() for second time,
+		// reference to the same object will be returned Singleton secondSingleton = Singleton.getInstance();
 		assertEquals(singleton, secondSingleton);
 	}
 }
 ```